 Professor Xenofon Baraliakos

 Medical Director, Professor for Rheumatology

 Rheumazentrum Ruhrgebiet Herne, Ruhr-University

-Xenofon Baraliakos is a Professor for Internal Medicine and Rheumatology at the Ruhr-University in Bochum, and a senior consultant and scientific coordinator of the rheumatology centre Rheumazentrum Ruhrgebiet in Herne, Germany.
+Xenofon Baraliakos is a Professor for Internal Medicine and Rheumatology at the Ruhr-University in Bochum, and Medical Director of the rheumatology centre Rheumazentrum Ruhrgebiet in Herne, Germany.

 Prof. Baraliakos is the current President of ASAS (Assessment of Spondyloarthritis International Society).
 He was the former Chair of the EULAR standing committee for musculoskeletal imaging, and member of the EULAR Executive Committee.